-- 2.1 The formation of LPS Committees is an innovative concept, which is intended to ensure local accountability and performance monitoring within a larger fire and rescue authority. - 2.2 Members of the Authority have previously decided that reporting and scrutinising performance should be based around the five strategic priorities.
-LPS Committees review and scrutinise performance against the following three priorities, while the Finance & Governance Committee review performance against the fourth and fifth priorities Making every penny count and Supporting and Developing our People: - Making safer and healthier choices - Protecting you and the environment from harm - Being there when you need us - 2.3 Part of this innovative approach to reporting and scrutiny has been to anchor reporting to specific Key Lines of Enquiry (KLOE).
-Each of the Strategic Priorities is supported by four KLOEs, which are designed to pose specific questions, which in answering, provide Members with an evidence base to explain what has been put in place to deliver the priorities and show how Dorset & Wiltshire Fire and Rescue Service is changing and saving the lives of residents in Bournemouth, Poole, Dorset, Swindon and Wiltshire. - 2.4 A baseline assessment was completed for 2017/18 against each KLOE and the evidence collected for each KLOE has been assessed against three levels Developing, Established and Advanced to determine the overall level of performance that has been achieved and this baseline assessment was approved by Members at their meeting on 5 September 2017.
+- 2.1 The formation of Local Performance & Scrutiny Committees is an innovative concept, which is intended to ensure local accountability and performance monitoring within a larger fire and rescue authority. - 2.2 Members of the Fire and Rescue Authority have previously decided that reporting and scrutinising performance should be based around the five strategic priorities.
+Local Performance & Scrutiny Committees review and scrutinise performance against the following three priorities, while Finance and Audit review performance against the fourth and fifth priorities - Making every penny count and Supporting and Developing our People: - Making safer and healthier choices - Protecting you and the environment from harm - Being there when you need us - 2.3 Part of this innovative approach to reporting and scrutiny has been to anchor reporting to specific Key Lines of Enquiry (KLOE).
+Each of the Strategic Priorities is supported by four KLOEs, which are designed to pose specific questions, which in answering, provide Members with an evidence base to explain what has been put in place to deliver the priorities and show how Dorset & Wiltshire Fire and Rescue Service is changing and saving the lives of residents in Bournemouth, Poole, Dorset, Swindon and Wiltshire. - 2.4 A baseline assessment was completed for 2016/17 against each KLOE and the evidence collected for each KLOE has been assessed against three levels Developing, Established and Advanced to determine the overall level of performance that has been achieved.
+The baseline assessment for 2017/18 is contained as Appendix B.